luyunghsiang/yhluweb/source/prospective.rst

 - "My work is not important."
 Some beginning researchers think their projects are unimportant.
-The questions is why these beginning researchers spend time on these rpojects.
+The questions is why these beginning researchers spend time on these projects.

 - "Give me money first.
 Then, I will consider to talk to you."
 Some beginning researchers consider to discuss research only after